cronica-it/preview/website/events/1962-galactic-network/index.md

 date: 2023-12-13T21:55:39

 eventDate: '1962-08'
-eventSummary: 'Licklider descrie conceptul de „Galactic Network”'
+eventSummary: 'Joseph Licklider descrie conceptul de „Galactic Network”'

 ---

-The first recorded description of the social interactions that could be enabled through networking was a series of memos written by J.C.R.
-Licklider of MIT in August 1962 discussing his „Galactic Network” concept.
+The first recorded description of the social interactions that could be enabled through networking was a series of memos written by Joseph Carl Robnett Licklider of MIT in August 1962 discussing his „Galactic Network” concept.

 <!-- truncate -->